lanl/ssys/paper/paper.md

 ssys-recast --manifest models.manifest --outdir output --validate
 ```

-# Acknowledgements
+# Acknowledgments

+We thank Michael A. Savageau for foundational work on S-systems and inspiration for this project.

-This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory (LANL).
+This work was supported by the National Institutes of Health (NIH) National Institute of General Medical Sciences (NIGMS) under grant R01GM111510 and by the U.S. Department of Energy through the Los Alamos National Laboratory (LANL).
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).

 # References